 Windfoil manufacturers often mention that the carbon they use to make their hydrofoils is “high modulus”.
 But what does it mean exactly?

-Carbon fiber is a long, thin fiber (about 0.005-0.010 mm in diameter) composed of 90% carbon atoms at least.
+Carbon fiber is a long, thin fiber (about 0.005-0.010 mm in diameter) composed of at least 90% carbon atoms.
 The carbon atoms are linked together in microscopic crystals and aligned to make the fiber extremely strong for its size.

 For stiffness, carbon fibers are categorized by performance according to the tensile modulus of the fiber.
 The most common units of measurements used are “pounds of force per square inch” (psi) or “gigapascals” (GPa).